jamesrharwood/thesis/data/iv_changes.md

 * Host resources somewhere consistent
 * Provide easy-to-use website search functions
-* Web pages should be optimized for search engines (#ME)
+* Web pages should be optimized for search engines ^JH^
 * Created curated collections for study types
 * Create decision tools for identifying RGs

-Make names useful:
+Names RGs to make them easy to discover and find:

 * Guideline names could be descriptive, as acronyms may be meaningless to novice users.
 * Related guidelines should use consistent names to show relationships (e.g. PRISMA and PRISMA-P appear more related than CONSORT and SPRIT).